CodeEvo: Interaction-Driven Synthesis of Code-centric Data through Hybrid and Iterative Feedback

 \subsection{Preliminary}

 \paragraph{Problem Definition.} Given a seed dataset $S$, containing initial instructions $s$, each with an associated set of keywords $T$.
-The goal is to synthesize an expanded dataset $Q$. \ours consists of two LLM-powered agents: \begin{itemize}[itemsep=2.5pt,topsep=3pt,parsep=0pt] \item \textbf{Coder}: Generate candidate solutions and test cases for a given instruction, and refine its solution based on external feedback. \item \textbf{Reviewer}: Generate new instructions and evaluate candidate solutions, providing feedback for refinement or data selection. \end{itemize}
+The goal is to synthesize an expanded dataset $Q$. \ours adopts a dual-agent architecture with collaborative roles: \begin{itemize}[itemsep=2.5pt,topsep=3pt,parsep=0pt] \item \textbf{Coder}: Generate candidate solutions and test cases for a given instruction, and refine its solution based on external feedback. \item \textbf{Reviewer}: Generate new instructions and evaluate candidate solutions, providing feedback for refinement or data selection. \end{itemize}

 \paragraph{Seed Instructions.} In contrast to prior work that relies on golden code solutions or ready-made test cases, \ours requires \textit{only a lightweight set of natural language instructions}, which can originate from any domain where the problem descriptions admit symbolic solutions, such as algorithmic problems from programming platforms, NL2Code training sets, or mathematically structured problems.